KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

     -   Kubernetes supports various runtimes via the Container Runtime Interface (CRI).
     -   Examples: Docker, containerd, CRI-O.
 -   **kube-proxy:**
-    -   A network proxy that runs on each node, responsible for implementing the Kubernetes Service concept.
+    -   Responsible for implementing the Kubernetes Service concept.
     -   Maintains network rules on nodes to route traffic to a Service's IP address and port to the correct backend Pods (load balancing).
     -   Enables network communication to Pods from network sessions inside or outside of the cluster.
 -   **Pods:**